Connecticut's congressional districts: Historical results

+District profiles

 First district

 The 1st district still comprises the greater part of the Hartford metropolitan area.
 Hartford, the capital of Connecticut, is still the population center and focal point of the district, which also includes wealthy West Hartford, the center of Greater Hartford's Jewish and Asian-American communities, and working-class East Hartford, home of Pratt and Whitney.
 After the re-apportionment, however, the district was shifted westward, and now includes sections of northern Litchfield County, once represented by the old 6th district, as well as stretching southward, to take in a portion of Middletown, and southwest, to include Bristol and Southington.
 Long severed from the wealthier and more moderate Hartford suburbs in the Farmington Valley, the 1st district is reliably and strongly Democratic.
 Hartford casts large pluralities for the Democratic candidate in all races, and the former mill towns which surround the capital, such as East Hartford and Middletown, have largely retained their ethnic Democratic heritage.

 Congressman John B. Larson, the former President pro tempore of the Connecticut Senate from East Hartford, has represented the 1st district since 1999.
 He succeeded Barbara B. Kennelly, who had unsuccessfully challenged Governor John G. Rowland during that election cycle.
 Larson was elected House Democratic Caucus Vice Chairman in 2006, and became Caucus Chairman at the start of the 111th United States Congress; he served in the latter role for four years, before leaving that role due to term limits.
 Larson's victory resurrected a political career temporarily suspended by a crushing defeat in the 1994 Democratic primary for Governor, in which he lost to comptroller Bill Curry, despite receiving the endorsement of the state party convention.
-Larson won election in 1998 with 58% of the vote, and has been re-elected ever since, receiving no less than 60% during each election cycle.
+Larson won the election in 1998 with 58% of the vote, and has been re-elected ever since, receiving no less than 60% during each election cycle.